Electromagnetic Therapy In Physiotherapy

 Electromagnetic therapy has shown promise in facilitating the healing of wounds, both acute and chronic.
 By enhancing cellular metabolism, promoting angiogenesis, and influencing the production of growth factors, electromagnetic therapy can accelerate the wound healing process.
 It is often used in combination with other therapeutic modalities, such as dressings and traditional physiotherapy techniques, to optimize outcomes in wound care.

-See also Does Electromagnetic Therapy Work
+See also Electromagnetic Depression Therapy

 Neurological Rehabilitation